fyxme/genex/README.md

 func main() {
     charset, _ := syntax.Parse(`[0-9a-z]`, syntax.Perl)

-    // options can also be nil when passed to array if you are happy with the default options options := genex.GenOpts {
+    // options can also be nil when passed to function if you are happy with the default options options := genex.GenOpts {
         charset: charset, // set to nil if you are ok with the default charset
         infinite: 5,